dlemrry/editor/README.md

 #### canvas
 <br>

-Painting canvas made with ```html-canvas``` element.
+Painting canvas is made with ```html-canvas``` element.
 Canvas detects mouse event listener and draw dots on mouse drag.
 <br>
-Also, it's not efficient if client send every sockets in single line stroke.
+Also, it's not efficient if client send sockets whithin every dots in single line stroke.
 So i use timeout method to send socket only when stroke is finally made.
 <br><br>

 When stroke made, current canvas image will encoded into .png format with base64 algorithm.
 Then send it to server.